kpomm/kpomm/README.md

 ### Welcome to my Page

 I am a junior from Dartmouth College studying Computer Science and Physics.
 My interests include full-stack web development, UI/UX design, machine learning, and data science.
-Recently completed a Creative Technologist internship with Hume AI this fall, and hope to pursue Software Engineering as a full time career.

 🔭 I’m currently working on my personal portfolio website and taking two cs classes: Machine-Learning and Software Design and Implementation.

-🌱 I’m currently learning TypeScript at Hume AI, and learning to transform Figma prototypes into functional frontend components that match the company's creative vision.
+🌱 I’m currently learning C and Machine-Learning.

 💬 Ask me about using AI for good and how to implement it into projects!